-- This list of questions/issues from the reviewers, plus any additional questions/issues from CIRM's scientific officers, will be provided to the applicant approximately 10 days in advance of a review meeting, and the applicant(s) will be asked to provide written responses, limited to the specific questions posed, that can be shared with the peer review in advance of the scheduled session - Questions that arise during the peer review may be of two kinds - 1) pivotal questions for which there may be a concise answer not requiring the submission of additional supplemental information - 2) pivotal questions that require a more complex explanation and the submission of additional supplemental information responsive to the questions posed: - In advance of the review session, CIRM staff will ask each applicant to identify the key contact person that should be available during a defined time period on the day of review to address pivotal questions that may arise during the peer review.
-The key contact may assemble additional experts from their team to help address pivotal questions.

-Pivotal Questions for which there may be a concise answer not requiring the submission of additional supplement information:

-On the recommendation of the Chair of the Grants Working Group, if the questions or issues are primarily clarifying in nature and could potentially be answered concisely without requiring the submission and review of additional information, the scientific team, in collaboration with the assigned reviewers, would consolidate these key questions and CIRM would telephone the identified application contact.
-The contact, and other experts from their team they would like to provide input, would be given an opportunity to respond within a defined time frame to allow the response to be considered by the peer review during its regular meeting.
+- This list of questions/issues from the reviewers, plus any additional questions/issues from CIRM's scientific officers, will be provided to the applicant approximately 10 days in advance of a review meeting, and the applicant(s) will be asked to provide written responses that can be shared with the peer review in advance of the scheduled session - Questions that arise during the peer review may be of two kinds - 1) pivotal questions for which there may be a concise answer not requiring the submission of additional supplemental information - 2) pivotal questions that require a more complex explanation and the submission of additional supplemental information: - In advance of the review session, CIRM staff will ask each applicant to identify the key contact person that should be available during a defined time period on the day of review to address pivotal questions that may arise during the peer review. - Pivotal Questions for which there may be a concise answer not requiring the submission of additional supplement information: On the recommendation of the Chair of the Grants Working Group, if the questions or issues are primarily clarifying in nature and could potentially be answered concisely without requiring the submission and review of additional information, the scientific team, in collaboration with the assigned reviewers, would consolidate these key questions and email them to the identified application contact.
+The contact would be given an opportunity to respond within a defined time frame to allow the response to be considered by the peer review during its regular meeting.
 Given time restrictions, this could only apply to pivotal questions that can be answered concisely without the need for submission of additional materials.
 There would be no direct interaction between the reviewers and the applicant during this process.
-A telephone call, and a response in real time during the grant review of that particular application, would be the optimal process.
-As a back up - if contact and answer cannot be achieved within the duration of the Grants Working Group review session, the Grants Working Group reviewers could provide a conditional funding recommendation, pending the receipt of the desired response from the applicant within a defined and rapid time frame.
-This response could be documented by email and provided to the Grants Working Group reviewers but not require further discussion.
-The questions and response would subsequently be shared with ICOC, to provide them with a better understanding of the application.

-Pivotal Questions requiring a more detailed explanation and submission of supplemental information:

-On the recommendation of the Chair of the Grants Working Group, if questions or issues arise during peer review that require a more detailed explanation and the submission of additional information before the Grants Working Group reviewers can recommend whether or not to fund an application, the peer review may recommend that the consideration of the application be deferred pending receipt of the information.
-The Grants Working Group reviewers would work with CIRM's scientific staff to formulate the questions and permissible format of answers, and the applicant would be given an opportunity to respond, limited to the specific questions and issues posed, within a set period of time (e.g., as soon as possible - maximum of one month - and prior to the ICOC meeting for consideration of the project) and these responses will be circulated to the Grants Working Group reviewers for a telephonic conference to arrive at a scientific score and funding recommendation.

-- An option to consider is that the responses be circulated to the entire Grants Working Group, but that the telephonic review can be held with a quorum of 15 members, which would need to include among them the initial primary and secondary peer reviewers, any key specialist, the chair of the GWG, and the patient advocate co-chairs of the Grants Working Group. - o Funding recommendations would be presented to the ICOC for final decisions.
+An option to consider - if contact and answer cannot be achieved within the duration of the peer review session, the peer review could provide a conditional funding recommendation, pending the receipt of the desired response within a defined and rapid time frame.
+This response could be documented by email and provided to the peer review but not require further discussion.
+The response would subsequently be shared with ICOC, to provide them with a better understanding of the application. - o Pivotal Questions requiring a more detailed explanation and submission of supplemental information: On the recommendation of the Chair of the Grants Working Group, if questions or issues arise during peer review that require a more detailed explanation and the submission of additional information before the peer review can recommend whether or not to fund an application, the peer review may recommend that the consideration of the application be deferred pending receipt of the information.
+The peer review would work with scientific staff to formulate the questions and permissible format of answers, and the applicant would be given an opportunity to revise and resubmit their application, specifically addressing the list of questions and issues, within a set period of time (e.g., as soon as possible maximum of one month and prior to the ICOC meeting for consideration of the project) and these responses will be circulated to the peer review for a telephonic conference to arrive at a scientific score and funding recommendation.
+An option to consider is that the responses be circulated to the entire peer review, but that the telephonic review can be held with the initial primary and secondary peer reviewers, any key specialist, the chair of the GWG, and the patient advocate co-chairs of the GWG.

+o Funding recommendations would be presented to the ICOC for final decisions.